11 March 2026 Newtown Township Board of Supervisors Meeting Summary

 Newtown Township Police provided critical local support to the FBI following a terrorist attack in New York City involving a resident.

-- Climber Street Search: Officers coordinated a search warrant on Climber Street (off Snoopville).
+- Clymer Street Search: Officers coordinated a search warrant on Clymer Street (off Stoopville Road).
 While no arrests were made at that location, the FBI Evidence Response Team confiscated several items.

 - Explosive Device Detonations: Simultaneously, authorities located explosive devices at a storage center in Middletown Township; three items were detonated for safety.